Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ## Beyond The Glittering Image

 While the Achiever in Calacanis is evident, it's essential to acknowledge the challenges of this Enneagram type.
 Threes, in their pursuit of success, can become overly concerned with their image and disconnected from their true feelings.
-In some instances, Calacanis' competitiveness and workaholism have been subjects of debate.
+In some instances, Jason's competitiveness and workaholism have rubbed people the wrong way.
 These tendencies mirror the Achiever's potential pitfalls, highlighting the importance of introspection and authenticity in maintaining balance.

 ### The Journey Towards Self-Acceptance